 The Lynden Sculpture Garden offers a unique experience of art in nature through its collection of more than 50 monumental sculptures sited across 40 acres of park, lake and woodland.

-With support from Ruth Arts, the Lynden Sculpture Garden will expand its Mary L. Nohl Fund Fellowship Program, one of the longest standing and most prominent grants for individuals in Milwaukee that provides unrestricted funds for established and emerging artists.
-Through the new support from this regranting program, Lynden Sculpture Garden will increase the fellowship program on an annual cycle by funding three regional artists and one national artist $25,000 grants.
+With support from Ruth Arts, the Lynden Sculpture Garden expands its Mary L. Nohl Fund Fellowship Program, one of the longest standing and most prominent grants for individuals in Milwaukee that provides unrestricted funds for established and emerging artists.
+The Ruth Arts Mary L. Nohl Alumni Award offers a new layer of support for former Nohl Fellows by providing unrestricted funds to selected artists, and by working alongside current and former awardees to build a program that centers artist self-determination and supports artist-defined forms of success.

 Milwaukee Institute of Art and Design (MIAD)